Lumi and Pyry: Time in Finland

 It was hoped that the pandas would bring 100,000 more visitors to Ähtäri every year.
-This would mean an additional annual income of around 6 million euros for companies in the region.
+This would mean an additional annual income of around six million euros for companies in the region.
 A total of 275,000 visitors visited the zoo in 2018.
 The number was close to the target, which was 280,000 visitors.
-The revenue doubled compared to the previous year, rising to 11 million euros.
-The zoo achieved a profit of 1.2 million euros, but the following year, Ähtäri zoo companies made a loss of about one million euros and had to reduce their operations by a dismissal or part-time employment of a maximum of 20 people of their 50 employees.
+The revenue doubled compared to the previous year, rising to eleven million euros.
+The zoo achieved a profit of 1.2 million euros, but the following year, Ähtäri Zoo companies made a loss of about one million euros and had to reduce their operations by a dismissal or part-time employment of a maximum of 20 people of their 50 employees.

 The starting point of the project was for the two pandas to have a cub.
-In July 2022, Lumi still had not had the expected baby.
-Two out of three mating attempts ended in false pregnancy, and the third attempt at artificial insemination also ended in a disappointment.
+In July 2022, Lumi had still not produced the expected cub.
+Two out of three mating attempts ended in false pregnancy, and the third attempt at artificial insemination also ended in disappointment.

-The Parliament has assisted the Ähtäri Zoo with 1.5 million, and an additional budget of three million euros was presented at the beginning of 2023, before the plans to return the pandas.
+The Finnish Parliament assisted Ähtäri Zoo with 1.5 million, and an additional budget of three million euros was presented at the beginning of 2023, before plans were made to return the pandas.

 In 2023, the Ministry of Agriculture and Forestry proposed a support of up to five million euros for the zoo, which was approved in the supplemental budget proposal by the Ministry of Finance, led by centrist Finance Minister Annika Saarikko.
 When the proposal aroused widespread criticism, the Minister of Agriculture and Forestry Antti Kurvinen (Centre) withdrew his proposal.

 Issues and return to China

-No insurance company agreed to insure the pandas, so the Finnish government promised to pay China 2 million euros in compensation if the pandas died during the flight.
+No insurance company agreed to insure the pandas, so the Finnish government promised to pay China two million euros in compensation if the pandas died during the flight.

-The pandas have been leased to Ähtäri with a 15-year contract.
+The pandas were leased to Ähtäri with a 15-year contract.
 Over the course of 15 years, they would have cost Ähtäri a total of around 14 million euros.
-An adult panda eats about 12 kilograms of bamboo every day, which means costs of about 100,000 euros per year. Ähtäri Zoo ordered bamboo from a Dutch greenhouse, although a project was underway to cultivate bamboo food suitable for pandas in Ähtäri.
+An adult panda eats about 12 kilograms of bamboo every day, which means costs of about 100,000 euros per year. Ähtäri Zoo ordered bamboo from a Dutch greenhouse, although a project was underway to cultivate bamboo suitable for pandas in Ähtäri.

-Part of the reasons for a decrease in the number of visitors have been, for example, the COVID-19 pandemic and Russia's attack on Ukraine.
+Part of the reasons for a decrease in the number of visitors have been, for example, the COVID-19 pandemic and the Russian invasion of Ukraine.

 On 27 January 2023, Ähtäri Zoo announced its intention to return the pandas to China.
-However, the return is difficult in terms of foreign and trade policy, and in addition, the transportation costs would be high if the pandas were eventually returned.
-September 2024, it was announced that the pandas would be returned at the end of 2024.
+However, these plans became difficult in terms of foreign and trade policy, and in addition, the transportation costs would be high if the pandas were eventually returned.
+In September 2024, it was announced that the pandas would be returned at the end of the year.
 They could last be seen by the public on 21 October.